JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 ### Pelargonium Morphology: Fruit and Flower

-The _Pelargonium_ is a perennial bush, with a strong and aromatic smell and a long bloom period.
-The particular morphology of the plant lends the genus its name; _Pelargonium_ comes from the Greek word _pelargos_ ("[stork](https://proxy.europeana.eu/2022608/TFM_SVB_NDM_00535?view=http%3A%2F%2Fmm.dimu.no%2Fimage%2F01SzmY7g3Z%3Fdimension%3D800x800&disposition=inline&api_url=https%3A%2F%2Fapi.europeana.eu%2Fapi)”) which alludes to its long, almost beak-shaped fruit.
+The _Pelargonium_ and its relative the _Geranium_ both belong to the family _Geraniaceae_.
+The scientific names of these genera indicate their morphological resemblance to birds and, at least superficially, each other.
+The name _Pelargonium_ comes from the Greek _pelargos_ (“[stork](https://proxy.europeana.eu/2022608/TFM_SVB_NDM_00535?view=http%3A%2F%2Fmm.dimu.no%2Fimage%2F01SzmY7g3Z%3Fdimension%3D800x800&disposition=inline&api_url=https%3A%2F%2Fapi.europeana.eu%2Fapi)”) which alludes to the plant’s long, beak-shaped fruit.
+Similarly, _Geranium_ derives from the Greek _géranos_ (“crane”) and describes the shape of the fruit capsule common to some species.
 <param ve-image url="https://raw.githubusercontent.com/JSTOR-Labs/plant-humanities/master/images/11654__Botany_U_1336491.jpeg" region="pct:20,10,30,30" attribution="Naturalis Biodiversity Center" title="Pelargonium alchemilloides (L.) L'Hér.">

 <param ve-entity eid="Q183252" title="morphology">
 <param ve-entity eid="Q506" title="flower" aliases="flowers">